SIMPATICOProject/SimpaticoTAEServer/README.txt

 		Then you will have a tagging server running at port 2020.
 The port chosen MUST be the one specified on the "configurations.txt" file.

-	3) [carol] How to run the Stanford parser servers...
+	3) How to run the Stanford parser servers:
+		These servers are run when the syntactic simplifier server is started, therefore, there is no need to run it externally.

 	4) How to run the Lexical Simplification local server: